-She is actually Phillippa, but known as Pip to most people, apart from her mother.
+Pip Started work for Interplay in 2013 as the lead on the Enabled Project and has over 20 years experience in supporting both children and adults additional needs.
 Pip understands how important it is to get the right support throughout a young person’s journey from Childhood to adulthood.
 Due to her experience of working within adult services she feels the only way to achieve this is through having a joined-up and transparent transitions service.
 She has previously worked for Mencap Cymru as a Participation officer in Swansea and in many other learning disabilities supported projects in England.
 Pip likes art and craft , listening to a wide variety of music, reading, being outdoors, indoor climbing, playing computer games and having FUN.

-Tom started with the project as a volunteer then became a Transition Assistant and has worked his way up to his present post.
-He has worked with young people for over 8 years in varying roles and organisations, such as an Activity Assistant on Interplay’s Activity Schemes, as a SWAT Specialist additional needs support) worker and after school projects, also MixTup, Play Right, and one to one work though the Shaw Trust while also being a lifeguard.
-He also currently teaches Outdoor Learning at a Local Primary School.
+Tom started with Interplay as a volunteer when he was 16, working on summer schemes and worked for many years on Interplay's Leveling the Playing field project.
+Into 2015 took on the post of Enabled Transition Assistant and has worked his way up to his present post.
+He has worked with young people for over 10 years in varying roles and organisations, such as an Activity Assistant on Interplay’s Activity Schemes, as a SWAT (Specialist additional needs support) worker and after school projects, also MixTup, Play Right, and one to one work though the Shaw Trust while also being a lifeguard and delivering Outdoor Learning at a Local Primary School.

 In his spare time Tom loves to go rock climbing, kayaking, basically any type of outdoor sports.
 He also enjoys learning circus skills such as stilt walking, fire eating, fire breathing and fire staff, and recently started to learn Acro-balance skills.